kallaway/100-days-of-code/myLog.md

 <strong>Today's Progress:**</strong> More #NodeJS #JS #Stripe.
 Remade a few of the elements that I was working on to see if there was a better way to get it done, but on the surface, it works the same.

 <strong>Thoughts:**</strong>I feel like Im taking too long, but I'm almost done.
 I need to hurry up, though, so I can move on to the next project.

+<h2>Day 15: May 31, 2018 Thursday</h2>

+<strong>Today's Progress:**</strong> *Started @udemy course #nodejs #fullstack @ste_grider #goodinfo #workflow
+*Learned how to set up some of the deployment on my VPS at Bluehost.
+*Did 3 hours of code on #Stripe //still lots to do, but almostdone.
+(I copied and pasted this from my Twitter, today bc I have a lot to do still.)

+<strong>Thoughts:**</strong> I can feel the deployment getting closer, but still have testing to do.
+I also have a lot of stuff to do in Stripe on things that I am still learning about.
 </html>